ansible-collections/community.mysql/CONTRIBUTING.md

 Fix the problem place in the code and run again.
 Repeat the cycle until the tests pass.

 b) They have passed.
 Remember they failed originally?
 Our congratulations!
-You has probably fixed the bug, though we hope not introducing a couple of new ones;)
+You have fixed the bug,

 18. Commit your changes with an informative but short commit message:
 ```bash